 The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 The general rule allowing capital allowances on plant and machinery is given at CAA 2001, s 11.
-There is no statutory definition of ‘plant and machinery’ so there is a heavy reliance on case law.
+There is no statutory definition of the term ‘plant and machinery’ but there is confirmation in the legislation on what constitutes a building or a structure and what is therefore not plant and machinery, and these details are set out below.
+Otherwise, the definition of plant and machinery has been developed through case law, which is also reviewed below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.